 Apple knows how important video calls and messaging are today, and it has announced a variety of new features for both FaceTime and Messages that are all built around SharePlay.

-SharePlay is about listening, watching, and sharing together with friends and family.
-For example, during a FaceTime call, you can simply press play in Apple Music and listen to a song together, all synced up right from the start.
+SharePlay is about listening, watching, and sharing with friends and family.
+For example, during a FaceTime call, you can simply press Play in Apple Music and listen to a song together, all synced up right from the start.
 Anyone on the call can play or pause, giving everyone control over the entertainment.

-This also works with video, which can be streamed to an Apple TV at the same time, while always remaining in sync for callers.
-Apple’s SharePlay API will bring SharePlay to different apps, with Disney+, Hulu, HBO Max, Twitch, and TikTok all among the partners.
+This also works with video, which can be streamed to an Apple TV at the same time while remaining in sync for callers.
+Apple’s SharePlay API will bring SharePlay to different apps, with Disney+, Hulu, HBO Max, Twitch, and TikTok among the partners.
 It’s also possible to share your iPhone’s screen with people on a call, letting everyone browse the web or even provide advice on how to change a setting.

 Shared With You works throughout the iPhone, from Photos, News, and Podcasts to Safari, and lets you share articles, songs, and photos with friends as a message.
 Photos integrates shared photos from friends who have added you to friends and family on iCloud, and iOS 15 will sort photos with you in them and place them in your gallery.
 News shared with you in this way is placed at the top of your list, and you get reminders about who sent you the story.

-Apple has introduced a text scanning feature to the iPhone’s camera, and then supercharged it.
+Apple has introduced a text-scanning feature to the iPhone’s camera and then supercharged it.
 Live Text unlocks text-based information from photos and works with screenshots and online photos, too.
 When you take a photo, it recognizes text, which can be copied and pasted into an email or text message, or you can select text from an existing photo to search online.
 It also recognizes phone numbers, which can be called directly from the photo.